JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 {{< callout type="warning" >}}
 Remember about the **Regression to the mean**, see SP500 vs Dividend Aristocrats
 {{< /callout >}}

+2. [Animations](#on-demand-data-animations) as they should have been (simple)

+3. For the future - [ebooks](#data-driven-ebook) stuff

+4. Static where possible, CSR for cool free stuff functionality, SSR via streamlit/flask/fastapi for whatever more

 ### FastAPI x PyStonks Sqlite